Quicksilver Running Club

 I grew up near Paris, France and work in tech.
 I jumped on the opportunity to be an expat in Silicon Valley for 2 years in 1996.
 Over a couple of decades later, after a green card and becoming US citizen, it looks like I am here to stay.

-I offered to help Paul Fick with the Quicksilver race organization in 2010 (a 50M/50K/25K then) and was Race Director from 2011 to 2013.
+I offered to help Paul Fick with the Quicksilver race organization in 2010 (a 50M/50K/25K at the time) and was Race Director from 2011 to 2013.
 I also served on the Board of Director for a couple of years as Director of Races.

 I was born and raised in Zagrous Mountains in western Iran, which is in Kurdistan region (Kurdistan is not a country and is currently scattered in regions of Iran, Iraq, Turkey, and Syria).
 I was briefly introduced to running in graduate school at Sharif University back in Tehran in 1998 when we trained 12 minutes of running at the end of a stretch/core sessions.
 In 2001, I moved to Gothenburg, Sweden where I studied and worked for 10 years.
 During this period, I became a regular runner after I randomly participated in my first race, Gothenburg Half Marathon in 2005.
 It was a euphoric experience that gradually resulted in addiction.
 I did my first official marathon in 2009 (Stockholm), my first 50 mile in 2010 (Kristine Runde, Norway), and my first 100 mile in 2012 (Keys, Florida).
 Curious about the culture and the country, I moved to Ann Arbor, Michigan in 2011 thanks to a work opportunity.
 I joined QRC as soon as I moved to California end of 2016.